-*Add the Red Wine now & turn the heat up to almost highest setting to boil off the alcohol - 2-3 minutes.
+*Add the Red Wine now & turn the heat up to almost highest setting to ‘boil off‘ the alcohol in the wine - 2-3 minutes.

-*Season again with salt & pepper - use your seasoning modestly (you can adjust at end).
+*Season again with salt & pepper - use your seasoning modestly (you can always adjust at end).

-*Still on nearly highest heat setting, now add the two tins Chopped Tomatoes & stir/mix all the vegetables throughout.
+*Still on nearly your highest heat setting, now add the two tins of Chopped Tomatoes & stir/mix all the vegetables thoroughly.

-*Add the Lentils now.
+*Add the rinsed Lentils now.
 Assess how much extra stock/water you may need to add.
+Stir the lentils through.

-*Once the Lentils have come almost to a boil, turn the heat right down & keep on a high simmer with lid on for 20-30 minutes.
+*Once the Lentils have just come to a boil, turn the heat right down & keep on a low-to-low/medium simmer with lid mostly on for 20-30 minutes.
 Stir more than occasionally - lentils can ‘catch’ on the bottom.